Unique continuation for the gradient of eigenfunctions and Wegner estimates for random divergence-type operators: Stronger results for small energies

 \subsection{Eigenvalue lifting and Wegner estimates at low energies}

-The unique continuation estimates for the gradient of eigenfunctions corresponding to eigenvalues close to zero proven above allow us to prove some of our results in section \ref{sec:applications} for more general models.
+The unique continuation estimates for the gradient of eigenfunctions corresponding to eigenvalues close to zero stated in the previous subsection allow us to prove some of our results from Section~\ref{sec:applications} for more general models.

-To begin with, replacing Theorem \ref{thm:sfUCPG} in the proof of Theorem \ref{thm:evl} by Theorem \ref{thm:sfUCPG-low-energy}, allows us to prove the following variant of our eigenvalue lifting estimate for energies close to zero.
+To begin with, replacing Theorem~\ref{thm:sfUCPG} in the proof of Theorem~\ref{thm:evl} by Theorem~\ref{thm:sfUCPG-low-energy}, allows us to prove the following variant of our eigenvalue lifting estimate for energies close to zero.
 Here we do not need the assumption \eqref{eq:Lipschitz} for the matrix function $A$.

-\begin{theorem} Let $T>0$, $\delta\in (0,1/2)$, assume that $A$ satisfies \eqref{eq:elliptic}, let $\kappa$ be the constant from Theorem \ref{thm:sfUCPG-low-energy} and let $0<E_-<E_+<\kappa$.
+\begin{theorem} Let $T>0$, $\delta\in (0,1/2)$, assume that $A$ satisfies \eqref{eq:elliptic}, let $\kappa$ be the constant from Theorem~\ref{thm:sfUCPG-low-energy} and let $0<E_-<E_+<\kappa$.
 Then there is a constant $\tilde{C}_\evl>0$, such that for all $(1,\delta)$-equidistributed sequences $Z$, all $W\in L^\infty(\L_L)$ satisfying $W\geq \indic_{S_{Z,\delta}(L)}$ and all $n\in\NN$ such that $E_-<E_n^L(0)\leq E_n^L(T)<E_+$ we have \be E_n^L(t) \geq E_n^L(0)+t\,\tilde{C}_\evl. \ee The constant is given by

 where $M$ depends only on the dimension $d$. \end{theorem}